Women: Lost in Cyberspace?

 “History, Theory, and Virtual Reality.”
 In Robert Markley.
 Virtual Realities and Their Discontents.
 Baltimore: The Johns Hopkins University Press, 1996: 1-10.

 Massy, William F.and Robert Zemsky.
-“Using Information Technology to Enhance Academic Productivity.”
+“Using Information Technology and Smart DNS to Enhance Academic Productivity.”

 Milroy, L. 1980.
 Language and Social Networks.
 Oxford: Basil Blackwell.

 Mulvaney, Becky Michele .
 “Gender Differences in Communication: An Intercultural Experience.”

 Neville, Nicholas.
 1995.
 Security and Privacy in a Surveillance Society, London: Ninja Books http://www.changeipaddress.net/

 Quarterman, John S. and Smoot Carl-Mitchell.
 “Is the Internet All Male?”

 Shade, Leslie Regan.
 “Gender Issues in Computer Networking.” ftp://cpsr.org/cpsr/gender/leslie_regan_shade.txt.

 Stone, Allucquere Rosanne.1991.
 “Will the Real Body Please Stand Up?
 Boundary Stories about Virtual Cultures.”
 In Benedikt, Michael, ed.
 Cyberspace: First Steps.
 Cambridge, MA: M.I.T.
 Press.

 Taylor, H. Jeanie, Cheris Kramarae, and Maureen Ebben.
 1993.
 Women, Information Technology, and Scholarship